 This technique would be particularly useful for developing products that have third-party extensions/plugins.
 By using an approach where component developers know beforehand that there is a pool of database table and columns, data aware third-party components can be built and integrated with ease.

 Column pooling works by assuming a database table exists with a pool of columns of various types.
 A flexible data model can then be constructed to map fields to available columns of appropriate type.
-The DataStatement crud type is capable of recognizing a data model reference and substituting the corresponding database table column in the compiled sql query.
+The DataStatement executable type is capable of recognizing a data model reference and substituting the corresponding database table column in the compiled sql query.

 There are of course obvious weaknesses associated with this approach, it should be used only where the benefits significantly exceeds the shortcomings.

-Every crud definition can specify access restriction based on a user's identity.
+Every executable definition can specify access restriction based on a user's identity.
 The identity is specificied by user-name and role.
 This approach to application security is transparent and makes security audit and enforcement a trivial task.